ajahne/blog/_posts/2017-10-9-javascript-functions-part-1.md

 Functions are a fundamental element of JavaScript.
 This will be a multi-part series of posts focused on core concepts, with examples provided in both ES5 and ES6.
 This post outlines - at a high level - what a function is, its key features, and important takeaways.
 Let’s dive in!

 ### **What is a function?**
 A function is a “subroutine” that can be invoked by code external or internal to it.
 When a function is invoked internally (e.g. called within itself), it is called recursion.
-A function has a "function body", which is made up of one ore more statements.
+A function has a "function body", which is made up of one or more statements.
 Functions can have arguments (e.g. a passed in value) and also return a value.

 So in short, functions are reusable bits of code that you can call (invoke) at some point in your program to execute a specific task.